-24 Explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed under antitrust law.
+29 Explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed under antitrust law.

 Exclusive dealing arrangements as described above may harm competition by foreclosing competitors of the supplier from marketing their products to that buyer.
 Exclusive dealing is subject to challenge under sections 1 and 2 of the Sherman Act, section 3 of the Clayton Act, and section 5 of the FTC Act.
 Because section 3 of the Clayton Act is limited to arrangements involving 'goods, wares, merchandise, machinery, supplies, or other commodities', when services or intangibles are involved, exclusive dealing can be challenged only under the Sherman Act or FTC Act.
 Exclusive dealing arrangements have not been considered to be per se unlawful and the courts and agencies have therefore analysed such conduct under the rule of reason.
-In conducting such analysis, the courts and agencies have considered a number of factors, but perhaps most important, is the percentage of commerce foreclosed within a properly defined market, and the ultimate anti-competitive effects of such foreclosure.
+In conducting such analysis, the courts and agencies have considered a number of factors, the most important being, perhaps, the percentage of commerce foreclosed within a properly defined market, and the ultimate anti-competitive effects of such foreclosure.

-25 How is the requiring of the buyer to purchase from the supplier a certain amount, or minimum percentage, of its requirements, of the contract products assessed under antitrust law?
+30 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products assessed under antitrust law?

-Requirements contracts are analysed under the same standards as exclusive dealing arrangements.
-See question 24.
+Requirements contracts are analysed under the same standards as exclusive dealing arrangements (see question 29).

-26 Explain how restricting the supplier's ability to supply to other buyers, or sell directly to consumers, is assessed under antitrust law.
+31 Explain how restricting the supplier's ability to supply to other resellers, or sell directly to consumers, is assessed under antitrust law.

-Similar to territorial restrictions, discussed in question 19, exclusive distributorship arrangements are subject to the rule-of-reason analysis.
+Similar to the territorial restrictions discussed in question 19, exclusive distributorship arrangements are subject to the rule-of-reason analysis.

-27 To what extent are franchise agreements incorporating licences of intellectual property rights, relating to trademarks or signs and know-how for the use and distribution of products, assessed differently from 'simple' distribution agreements under antitrust law?
+32 To what extent are franchise agreements incorporating licences of IPRs relating to trademarks or signs and know-how for the use and distribution of products assessed differently from 'simple' distribution agreements under antitrust law?

 Both types of agreements are subject to rule-of-reason analysis.
 For instance, to prevent dilution of its trademark, a franchisor may impose strict regulations on a franchisee, such as on product packaging and labelling, sourcing for product ingredients, employee appearance, and appearance of the franchised facility.
-Typically, these restrictions do not run foul of federal antitrust laws, because they are deemed not to unreasonably restrain trade.
+Typically, these restrictions do not run foul of federal antitrust laws because they are deemed not to unreasonably restrain trade.

-28 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's most favoured customer or warranting to the buyer that it will not supply the contract products on more favourable terms to other buyers is assessed under antitrust law.
+33 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's most-favoured customer or that it will not supply the contract products on more favourable terms to other buyers is assessed under antitrust law.
+Would the analysis differ where the buyer commits to 'most favoured' terms in favour of the supplier?

-So-called most-favoured-nations clauses (MFNs) have not been found illegal by the courts.
+Most-favoured-nations clauses (MFNs) have not been found illegal by the courts.
 In Blue Cross & Blue Shield United v Marshfield Clinic, 65 F3d 1406 (7th Cir 1995), cert denied, 516 US 1184 (1996), the Seventh Circuit rejected a challenge to an MFN clause, explaining that MFNs 'are standard devices by which buyers try to bargain for low prices, by getting the seller to agree to treat them as favorable as their other customers... and that is the sort of conduct that the antitrust laws seek to encourage.
 It is not price fixing.'
 MFNs, however, have led to a number of enforcement actions by the FTC and DoJ, some of which have resulted in consent decrees, on the theory that they encourage coordinated pricing or discourage price cutting to particular customers by forcing the seller to make the lower price available to one or more other customers.